Heritage at Risk

 Restoring Toby's Cottage

-Toby’s small cottage, built of rough stone and with an earth floor, still remains but is in poor condition .
-We would plan to renovate the remains of Toby’s Cottage as a faithful replica of the conditions he would have lived in at that time.
-This will be an opportunity to further develop the recognition of the history of slavery on the island, and to recount that history through the perspective of one individual whose story is little understood.
+The Trust produced 3D scans of the cottage and developed plans for restoring it as a faithful replica of the conditions Toby would have lived in at that time.
+In December 2023, thanks to generous donations towards the restoration project, works commenced under the direction of St Helena Napoleonic Heritage Ltd. Once complete, the cottage will be an invaluable opportunity to further develop the recognition of the history of slavery on the island, and to recount that history through the perspective of one individual whose story is little understood.